-In the first year of membership, the Government contribution is calculated from the date your first contribution is received to 30 June following that contribution.
+In the first year of membership, the government contribution is calculated from the date your first contribution is received to 30 June following that contribution.
+In the year that you turn 65 the government contribution is calculated from the preceding 1 July to your 65th birthday.

-Fisher Funds will collect your Government contribution from Inland Revenue every year (or partway through the year if you cease your membership and are entitled to a Government contribution) and allocate it across the funds you're invested in.
-If you also have contributions credited to a complying superannuation fund, the Government contribution will be paid to the scheme that requests it first.
-The Government may change the amount of the Government contribution in the future.
+Fisher Funds will collect your government contribution from Inland Revenue every year (or partway through the year if you cease your membership and are entitled to a government contribution) and allocate it across the funds you're invested in.
+If you also have contributions credited to a complying superannuation fund, the government contribution will be paid to the scheme that requests it first.
+The Government may change the amount of the government contribution in the future.